ferdiebergado/koa-api/README.md

 ## TEST

 Run the tests.

-(Set the environment variables from the USAGE section.)
+(Don't forget to set the environment variables from the USAGE section.)

 ```bash
 yarn test